 For the benefits of upgrading to version 10.5 or above see the following article:

-150915 - Symantec Encryption Management Server Benefits and Considerations for upgrading to version 10.5
+150915 - PGP Encryption Server Benefits and Considerations for upgrading to version 10.5

-Note that if you are upgrading from release 10.5 to release 10.5.1 you can do an in place upgrade using a *.pup file.
-Otherwise, you will need to install from ISO.
-This article covers the ISO method.
+*If you are upgrading from PGP Encryption Server 10.5.0 to version 10.5.1 you can do an in place upgrade using a *.pup file.

 There are two methods of upgrading and the method you choose depends on the size and complexity of your environment:

 Both upgrade types involve installing from ISO.
-Therefore, if Encryption Management Server is a VMware Virtual Machine, be sure to take a VMware snapshot prior to booting from ISO.
+Therefore, if the PGP Encryption Server is a VMware Virtual Machine, be sure to take a VMware snapshot prior to booting from ISO.
 This will allow you to rollback to snapshot if necessary.

 When upgrading a cluster, please be aware that data inconsistency between cluster members may occur during the upgrade.
 This will resolve itself after all cluster members have been upgraded.
 Please see article 225396 for more information about how to avoid the risk of any data inconsistency.